mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 val logger: Logger = LoggerFactory.getLogger("CoroutinesPlayground")
 ```

 The logger allows us to easily trace the id of the coroutine running the code and the thread's name executing it.
-Remember: To see the name of the coroutine, we need to add the following VM property when running the code:
+Remember: To see the identifier of the coroutine, we need to add the following VM property when running the code:

 ```
 -Dkotlinx.coroutines.debug